 The Obama/US-led Nuclear Deal with Iran of 2015

-Nevertheless one thing should not be doubted: the path to a nuclear arsenal like Israel has or which can be used by the Muslim nations to face Israel in war is not easily or quickly acquired.
+Even with the cheating and Iranian progress, one thing should not be doubted: the path to a nuclear arsenal like Israel has or which can be used by the Muslim nations to face Israel in war is not easily or quickly acquired.
 They won't develop it overnight or this year or next year.
 People have been predicting nukes in the hands of Israel's enemies "real soon now" or "next year" since at least 2002.
 They have been wrong every time.
 It's not as easy as they think, especially for sponsors of terror like Iran and Syria.

 Because of the Gaza rockets fired against Tel Aviv and the insurgent group known as ISIS seizing nuclear material at a university in Iraq, many have asked me to comment.
 They want to know whether Middle East Bible prophecy is ready to fulfill.
 To answer that, let's review the points of the preceding sections of this article: